markjosephcampbell/unit13-challenge/RoboAdvisor/README.md

 ![Robo Advisor test](Images/bot-test-no-lambda.gif)

-#### Enhance the Robo Advisor with an Amazon Lambda Function
+#### Enhanced the Robo Advisor with an Amazon Lambda Function

-I created an Amazon Lambda function from scratch that validated the data provided by the user on the Robo Advisor.The new lambda function was named `recommendPortfolio` and I selected Python 3.7 as runtime.
+I created an Amazon Lambda function from scratch that validated the data provided by the user on the Robo Advisor.
+The new lambda function was named `recommendPortfolio` and I selected Python 3.7 as runtime.

-I deleted the AWS generated default lines of code, then pastes in the starter code provided in [lambda_function.py](Starter_Files/lambda_function.py) and completed the `recommend_portfolio()` function by following these guidelines:
+I deleted the AWS generated default lines of code, then pasted in the starter code provided in [lambda_function.py](Lambda_Function/lambda_function.py) and completed the `recommend_portfolio()` function by following these guidelines:

 ##### User Input Validation